 Transmission and distribution of electric power are done using alternating current, mainly due to economic reasons.
-However, due to the development of high voltage thyristor converters and due to the technical limitations of AC power transmission over long distances, high voltage DC transmission is preferred.
+However, due to the development of high voltage thyristor converters and due to the technical limitations of AC power transmission over long distances, the high voltage DC transmission is preferred for long distances.

-The converter at sending end converts AC power into DC power while converter at the receiving end converts DC power back to AC power.
-Thus, the first converter acts as a rectifier unit whereas other one acts as an inverter unit.
+The converter at sending end converts AC power into DC power while the converter at the receiving end converts DC power back to AC power.
+Thus, the first converter acts as a rectifier unit, whereas the other one acts as an inverter unit.

 The rectifier and inverter units make use of thyristor for controlled operation.
 By varying the firing angle of the thyristor, the magnitude DC output voltage is controlled in these units.

-By changing the firing angles α1 and α2 so that converter which was previously working as rectifier can now work as the inverter and vice versa.
+By changing the firing angles α1 and α2 so that the converter, which was previously working as a rectifier, can now work as an inverter and vice versa.
 Hence, power flow can be reversed in this system very easily.
-By changing the firing angles α1 and α2, the polarity of the voltages change but the direction of current remains the same as the thyristors can conduct only in one direction.
+By changing the firing angles α1 and α2, the polarity of the voltages change, but the direction of current remains the same as the thyristors can conduct only in one direction.

-As in this transmission system voltage levels are high, each thyristor shown in Figure actually consist of many thyristors connected in series.
+As in this transmission system voltage levels are high, each thyristor is shown in Figure actually consists of many thyristors connected in series.
 Such a combination of thyristors is known as a valve.
 All the thyristors in each bridge arm of the rectifier are triggered at the same instant.

-Hoping you have understand the working of HVDV transmission system.
-Let us head over to the “components of HVDC transmission system”.
+Hoping you have understood the working of the HVDV transmission system.
+Let us head over to the “components of HVDC transmission system.”

 - DC line inductors,

 - ground electrodes,